Tonmoy61/JUnit_Form_Automation/README.md

 ## JUnit Form Automation and Junit demoqa test automation
-Here the following tasks are done:
+The following tasks are completed here:
 - Form is automated using Junit utilizing [Automation Practice Form](https://demoqa.com/automation-practice-form)
 - Dynamically sent user inputs
 - Validation is done for radios and checkboxes.